-Since the implementation of border restrictions directly affects FBCL's ability to collect Tolls revenue and limits customers at leased Duty Free facilities, the financial impact is significant and will continue to become more substantial the longer the borders remain effectively closed.
+Since the implementation of border restrictions directly affects FBCL's ability to collect Tolls revenue and limits customers at leased Duty Free facilities, the financial impact is significant and will continue to become more substantial the longer the borders restrictions remain in place.
 The duration and extent of the COVID-19 pandemic measures and related travel restrictions remain unclear at this time and therefore it is not possible to reliably estimate the full effect on FBCL.
+While restrictions to enter into Canada were loosened in August, this only resulted in passenger volumes increasing by 5% of pre-pandemic levels.
+As restrictions to enter into the United States will be loosened in November, it is anticipated that volumes will increase but still be significantly below pre-pandemic levels.
 FBCL is currently working with Transport Canada to finalize the current year Corporate Plan and has been approved to receive government funding for the current fiscal year in order to compensate for the decrease in toll revenues.